scalacenter/scalajs-bundler/manual/src/ornate/cookbook.md

     ~~~
     > ~fastOptJS
     ~~~
-3. Now each time you change a source file, scala-js recompiles it, and webpack-dev-server switches to the updated version.
+3. Now each time you change a source file, Scala.js recompiles it, and webpack-dev-server switches to the updated version.
 4. Shut down the background process:
     ~~~